dicksonhk/minimal-p2p-buffer-protocol/README.md

           * A `GET_MSG_ACK` packet from the Axon Relay (which always refers to a buffered message with a non-zero `message_id`).
         Sending `MSG_ACK` for an `MSG` packet that contained `message_id = 0` is a protocol violation by the Client.
       * **Axon Relay:** Must send `PUT_MSG_ACK` upon successful storage of `PUT_MSG`.
 Must send `DIRECT_SEND_ACK` upon successful initiation of a `DIRECT_SEND` relay attempt.
 Must send `GET_MSG_ACK` upon successful retrieval for `GET_MSG`.
 Must send `LIST_MSG_ACK` upon successful processing of a `LIST_MSG` request.
-   4.4.6. **Duplicate/Out-of-Order Messages:** Client applications must be prepared to handle duplicate or out-of-order `MSG` packets from the Axon Relay (e.g., by checking `message_id` against local history).
+   4.4.6. **Duplicate/Out-of-Order Messages:** Client applications must be prepared to handle duplicate or out-of-order `MSG` packets from the Axon Relay by checking `message_id` against local history.
+   `LIST_MSG_ACK` will inherently include outgoig messages, the other Client would not be able to receive the buffered message if a client sends a `MSG_ACK` packet for message they sent.
    4.4.7. **PING/PONG Behavior:**
       - Both Client and Axon Relay MUST implement the ability to send and respond to PING/PONG packets.
       - Any party (Client or Axon Relay) can send a `PING`.